 Conduent has implemented a Web Portal to provide tools and resources to help healthcare providers conduct their business electronically.
 Electronic claim submission provides for timely submission and processing of claims.
-It also reduces the rate of pended and denied claims.
+It also reduces the rate of pending and denied claims.

 Providers who are interested in receiving electronic billing instructions should indicate this interest on their EDI Enrollment application.
 Procedures specific to electronic billing are sent to providers approved to submit claims in this manner.
-The EDI X12N companion guides are available for download on the Web Portal.
 If you are already enrolled in the program and would like information on electronic claims billing, please contact Conduent at the number and address listed in Appendix A.